Parkland at Basildon Park

 See if you can spot our livestock.
 During parts of the year we have many different types of cattle grazing on the parkland, including belted Galloways and beef shorthorns.

-There is now a picnic spot in our parkland - perfect to enjoy a bite to eat while you're out exploring one of our way-marked walks.
+There are lots of spaces to enjoy a picnic in our parkland - perfect to enjoy a bite to eat while you're out exploring one of our way-marked walks.